Enter your dates to see availability

 Think fish n' chips on a windy pier, donkey rides on the beach, a crescendo of bells from surrounding arcades and more

-The real beauty of Blackpool is the feeling that while vast advances have been made since Victorian time, the great
+The real beauty of this neon city is the feeling that while vast advances have been made since Victorian time, the great

 majority of its makeup is pretty much the same as it has always been.
 From historic wooden roller coasters to every

-mini-golf cliche in the book and that unmistakable tower built in 1984, Blackpool is a pure slice of the real British
+mini-golf cliche in the book and that unmistakable tower built in 1984, the city is a pure slice of the real British

 seaside as it should be.
 And it's as proud as Punch about being everything a British seaside resort should be - complete